-Buying food in large quantities, also known as bulk shopping, is an excellent way to fill your pantry and fridge while cutting down on food costs.
+Buying food in large quantities is an excellent way to fill your pantry and fridge while cutting down on food costs.
+Do you buy things in bulk? if you’re answer is no, don’t worry! we’ll give you a few tips on how to start to.

-Certain items are heavily discounted when purchased in bulk, making it an economical habit that can save you a lot of money.
+Certain items are heavily discounted when purchased in bulk.
+This makes it an economical habit that can save you a lot of money.

 While some foods make ideal choices for bulk shopping due to their long shelf lives or freezability, more perishable foods should be bought in smaller quantities to avoid spoilage.